 Other risk factors include:

-While there are also genetic influences, one study states that "excess fat mass remains the most common background condition," in NAFLD.
+However, research suggests that "excess fat mass remains the most common background condition."

 "Within the next 10 years, it is expected to become the leading cause of liver pathology, liver failure, and indication for liver transplantation in childhood and adolescence in the Western world."